KumarRobotics/kr_website/content/group/current_members.md

 >}}

 {{< groupitem
+  name="Beiming Li"
+  pos="PhD student, ESE"
+  desc="Beiming is pursuing his PhD in Electrical and Systems Engineering advised by Dr. Vijay Kumar and Dr. Alejandro Ribeiro.
+He is working at the intersection of reinforcement learning and multi-agent systems.
+He received a B.S in Computer Engineering from University of Michigan-Ann Arbor as well as a M.S.E in Robotics from University of Pennsylvania." image="/img/group/current/beiming_li.jpg" url=""
+>}}

+{{< groupitem
   name="Xu Liu"
   pos="PhD student, MEAM"
   desc="Xu is interested in developing long-range autonomous UAV navigation and multi-robot semantic mapping systems for large-scale, unstructured, cluttered, GPS-denied 3-D environments, and applying them to solve real-world problems such as precision agriculture and infrastructure inspection.
 He received the M.S.E. degree in Robotics from the University of Pennsylvania, Philadelphia, PA, USA, in 2019."